plone/mockup-core/README.rst

 v1.0.1 - 2014-02-05
 -------------------

+* if the pattern file uses windows line endings (CRLF) remove the CR so the still matches.
+  [domruf]

 * DocsApp fix for loading patterns.
 Now it loads pattern as 'text!' using url and pattern via requirejs name registered in requirejs paths.
   [garbas]